ihafkenschiel/dapp-university-social-network/README.md

 Set up a new network on MetaMask for Ganache and put the Chain ID as `1337` (the default for Ganache)

 Switch to the Ganache network and check the console log to see your network ID (it should match the one in Ganache)

+## Importing Accounts from Ganache to MetaMask

+Copy the private keys from the first 3 Ganache accounts (the ones we are using in this project) and go to Metamask and import the accounts individually.
+You can name them respectively: `Deployer`, `Poster` and `Tipper`.